MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 ## What you'll need to use the web client

-* For the web client, you'll need a client desktop machine running Windows, Mac, or Linux.
-* Mobile devices are not supported at this time.
+* For the web client, you'll need a PC running Windows, Mac, or Linux.
+Mobile devices are not supported at this time.
 * The client currently supports Edge, IE 11, Google Chrome, and Safari.
 Firefox support is still in progress.
 * The URL that your admin sent you.